Fraser Valley sunset

 Will paragliding from the summit area on Codeine Ridge continue?

-Yes, with significant upgrades to the take off area on Codeine and an enhanced landing zone, in support of the history of the sport in the area and the outstanding flying conditions.
+Yes, with easier access, some significant upgrades to the take-off area on Codeine and an enhanced landing zone, in support of the history of the sport in the area and the outstanding flying conditions are contemplated.
+The Summit area is very close to the lower "Bridal Falls" launch zone so access for paragliders will be unprecedented.
 The paragliding will be a great spectator sport as well for visitors and we anticipate tandem flights being quite popular.

 What will be the impact on the wildlife and environment at the Summit area?